Our Asheville Workers’ Comp Lawyers Can Help You Get Benefits if You Have Been Injured on the Job

 - 100 percent of lost wages and future lost wages

-- Compensation for non-economic losses that do not have a specific dollar value, such as pain and suffering and mental and emotional anguish.
+- Compensation for non-economic losses that do not have a specific dollar value, such as damages for pain and suffering and for mental and emotional anguish.

-While it is not necessary to prove fault in a workers’ comp case, to win a personal injury case, our attorneys would have to prove that a defendant in the case was negligent, by showing the following elements:
+While it is not necessary to prove fault in a workers’ comp case, to win a personal injury case, our workers’ comp lawyers in Asheville would have to prove that a defendant in the case was negligent, by showing the following elements:

 - Duty: The defendant in the case owed you a duty of care not to cause harm.